zulip/zulip/templates/zerver/api/running-bots.md

 2. Download the `flaskbotrc` from the `your-bots` settings page.
 It contains the configuration details for all the active outgoing webhook bots.
-It's structure is very similar to that of .zuliprc.
+It's structure is very similar to that of zuliprc.

 3. Run the Zulip Botserver by passing the `flaskbotrc` to it.
 The command format is: